n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 11 - Advent of Cyber 2021.md

 ### Question-2
 [Top](#TOC)

-With the service located, we need to login.
-Using an interactive database shell called `sqsh` (*swkish*), we can access the server over the command-line.
+With the service located, we need to log in.
+Using an interactive database shell called `sqsh` (*swkish*), we can access the server over the command line.
 Run the command `sqsh -S <TARGET_IP> -U sa -P t7uLKzddQzVjVFJp` where `-S` is the target IP, `-U` is the username, and `-P` is the password.
-If successful we will get a prompt similar to a terminal but in different syntax.
+If successful we will get a prompt similar to a terminal but in a different syntax.

 > The "*prompt*" is what you see right before your cursor